benjamincrozat/legacy-blog/posts/18-laravel-best-practices.md

 ## Performances best practices

+Performances start with choosing the right hosting for your projects and I actually wrote about [the best hosting providers for Laravel projects](https://benjamincrozat.com/best-web-hosting-php-laravel-developers).
+But optimizing your code should be a priority.

 ### Use `dispatchAfterResponse()` for long-running tasks

 Let's use the most straightforward example possible: you have a contact form.
 Sending an email may take between one or two seconds, depending on your method.